Narcosis (band): Origin and Formation

+"Primera Dosis," Successes and Concerts

 Narcosis started practicing more, and writing their own music.
 In February 1985, they recorded their first album, Primera Dosis, in Madueño's living room using a portable 4-track tape recorder owned by García, which he rigged up with a microphone and a Walkman tape-player, thus allowing its use as mixing board.

 The original run of Primera Dosis was of 200 cassette tapes.
 The album made an instant splash, being the first entirely-DIY rock album in Peru, and Narcosis was soon offered a recording contract by a Lima music label.
 The band, however, decided to continue independently.

-Their second album, Acto de Magia, issued in September 1985, is a live recording of a gig performed at the Magia bar in Lima's Barranco district.
+Their second album, Acto de Magia, recorded in 1985, is a live recording of a gig performed at the Magia bar in Lima's Barranco district.
+With limited resources, such as a portable 4-track recorder and a makeshift microphone, the demo became a symbol of artistic independence and cultural resistance in a context where commercial music dominated.

 One of Narcosis' most notorious appearances took place on 17 February 1985, at the Rock en Rio Rímac festival in Lima's Rímac district.
 There, Narcosis played before a crowd of 5,000, alongside a number of other bands representing Lima's emerging "underground" scene.
 There was also a heavy police presence, and when Narcosis launched into their song "Sucio Policía" (Filthy Cop), the festival came to an abrupt end as the police showed their displeasure by firing into the air and rushing the stage.

 In 1986 the band members drifted on their separate ways and into other projects.
 Vial joined the band Autopsia, García joined Miki González's band before becoming part of Mar de Copas, while Madueño joined the band Eructo Maldonado.

 Narcosis reunited in 2001 for two 15th anniversary appearances, and have, since then, occasionally come together for other special events, sometimes with musician friends adding to the band's lineup.
 For example, they came together in 2007 for a concert in Medellín, Colombia and an appearance at Lima's "Onuba" dance club, for a series of retrospective 25th anniversary concerts in multiple Peruvian cities in 2011, coinciding with the release of a vinyl edition of Primera Dosis, and for a single show in mid-2013, and alongside more than a dozen other classic Peruvian rock and punk bands at the "Revolución Caliente" music festival in Peru's National Stadium in Lima, on October 25, 2014.